LPFraile/PQ-EDHOC/samples/linux_edhoc_block_pq/responder/README.md

 * responder - PQ EDHOC initiator running on top of a CoAP client with Block Wise Transfer

 ## Build and Run
-Once has been already run a reponder in another terminal
 ```
 make clean
 make -j